-To measure the length in terms of feet-inches-millimeters, refer to paragraph 3.8.4.3.
-To find the length in degrees (at some frequency) set the instrument mode to SWR and one of the plottypes to Reflection coefficient angle (see paragraphs 3.8.4.2 and 3.9.1.2.4).
-Set the VIA Bravo center frequency to the frequency of interest.
+To find the length in degrees (at some frequency) set the instrument mode to SWR and one of the plot-types to Reflection coefficient angle (see paragraphs 3.9.1.2 and 3.9.1.2.4).
+Set the VIA Bravo MRI center frequency to the frequency of interest.
 Note the RCA reading.
 By adjusting the sweep width to the widest, and stepping through a number of center frequency values, determine how many positive to negative zero crossings there are below the frequency of interest.
 The length in degrees is: